PRX/dovetail-counts-lambda/README.md

 **NOTE**: this is likely a temporary measure, if we start locking listeners to a single arrangement for the entire 24-hour UTC day.

-### Kinesis missing arrangements stream

-The `KINESIS_ARRANGEMENT_STREAM` ENV is (probably) temporary.
-When configured, the lambda will push any non-v3 arrangement digests onto the stream.
-Then some other processor can ping the dovetail-stitch-lambda, which does the actual work of calculating the segment-bytes of the arrangement and uploading the v3 json to S3.

 ### Kinesis Impressions stream